QuickOkay/web-furniture-constructor/README.md

 # Web furniture constructor
 The Node.JS-based Furniture Web Builder is now completely open source.
 Further development and development is suspended and has not been conducted for a couple of years.
 PROTOTYPE.

+## The penultimate version of the project with some bugs and shortcomings is stored here.

 ### Application launch npm run start
 ```sh
 npm run start